 M.A.
 Jewish Civilizations 100%

 Degree awarded: M.A.
-Jewish Civilizations, non-consecutive program of study
+Jewish Civilizations, consecutive program of study

 Application necessary: Yes